-Information about Admission, including the Application Process, is found in the Information for Applicants brochure available in the Practical Nursing Department and on the Monty Tech web site.
-Students with military service may be given advanced placement in the program based on their training designation.
+Information about Admission, including the Application Process, can be found by calling the Practical Nursing Department and on the Monty Tech website.
+Students with military service may be given advanced placement in the Program based on their training designation.

 Introduction: